vivekchn24/Zomato-Data-Analysis-EDA-Project/README.md

 17.Most of the order placed location is 'Bangalore' cause whole the dataset belongs to Bangalore.

+## **⚠️ Important:-**

+- The code, analysis, and outputs in this project are not to be copied and used elsewhere, including in resumes or other projects that's why i attached jupyter notebook pdf only.The goal of this project is to practice and improve my skills, not to provide ready-to-use solutions.

+-->Feel free to refer to the attached Jupyter notebook PDF for practice and understanding the concepts.
+This project is meant to showcase my personal learning journey through Exploratory Data Analysis (EDA), and you can use it as a reference to practice and enhance your skills in data analysis.

 ## **📌 Disclaimer:**

 -This EDA project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.